2021-FEB-02 | Update:

-A brilliant engineer who worked at IBM for many years, Mr. Günther Stabe has made numerous and significant contributions to the Lectron System history research over the last several years.
-He has built numerous circuits of his own design and has used the Lectron System for extensive prototyping in project development.
+A brilliant engineer who worked at IBM for many years, Mr. Stabe made numerous and significant contributions to the Lectron System history research over the last several years.
+He built numerous circuits of his own design and used the Lectron System for extensive prototyping in project development.
 Most recently, he designed and developed the first FM Stereo radio prototype for the 50th Anniversary Model development project.
-He is also my primary research colleague for multiple reasons including a professional level fluency in English and he has helped me to resolve many research mysteries of the Lectron System history.
+He was also my primary research colleague for multiple reasons including a professional level fluency in English and he helped me to resolve many research mysteries of the Lectron System history.

 Mr. Stabe shared the following biography with me in 2014.

 I was born in the last months of WW II, in a city whose downtown was destroyed to 97% – not easy for my mother, who also lost even her husband in Belorus (and to this day – like many – was not found).
 In these first years of my life, it was impossible to have any toys.
 Even a halfway normal life (housing, food) was a problem.

 So was improvised play in ruins, with primitive means tinker simpliest things for the amusement and wait until it gets better …

 An old gifted metal construction set from the company Walther & Co. (brand STABIL) held for many years and allowed constructing cars, cranes and simplest machines.
 This increased my understanding of mechanical problems.

 A fleet of boats made from color cartons!

 Listen to the radio a radio detector was created with a gift of headphones (oh wonder of the waves – some wire, sheet metal and a diode!).

 Quickly as possible to stand on my own feet and to make money, I learned the profession of a bank clerk.
 Later, I moved to a data processing company (IBM).
 I was full of enthusiasm – but no more regular working hours was thus possible, and so little time for the pursuit of hobbies.